For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 The 50/30/20 budget plan allows for more flexibility and freedom and doesn’t require as much tracking as a typical household budget.

 However, its simplicity can cause issues if you aren’t budgeting properly.

 - The lack of tracking can make it easy to hide spending problems.

 - It doesn’t require the same level of self-control.

-- Many people find they spend more money when using this method.
+- Many people find they spend more money when using a percentage based budget.

 The simplest way I’ve heard the 50/30/20 budget explained is:

 - 50% of your take-home income goes towards your needs

 - 30% of your take-home income goes towards you wants